Certificate of Employment (COE) in the Philippines

 What is the content of a Certificate of Employment (COE)?

-The Certificate of Employment (COE) is required to contain the following details: Date of employment; Date of termination of employment; and types of work performed.
+The Certificate of Employment (COE) is required to contain the following details: Dates of employment; Date of termination of employment; and types of work performed.

-Can the Human Resource (HR) Officer indicate additional details to the Certificate of Employment (COE)?
+Can the Human Resource (HR) Officer add other details to the Certificate of Employment (COE)?

 Yes, there can be additional details included in the Certificate of Employment (COE).
 The usual details include compensation earned by the employee, whether monthly or annually.